dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 ## The multiply scalar methods of the Vector3 class and what to know first

 This is a post on using the multiply scalar method of the [Vector3 class](/2018/04/15/threejs-vector3/) in the javaScript library known as threejs.
 This is not a getting [started type post with threejs](/2018/04/04/threejs-getting-started/), and I also assume that you have at least a little experience with [client side javaScript in general](/2018/11/27/js-getting-started/) also.
 There are many a few other topics beyond the basic of threejs that you should also be aware of at this point, so in this section I will be quickly going over some of them.
-### Look into what else there is to work woth in the Vector3 class
+### Look into what else there is to work worth in the Vector3 class

-I have wrote a post on the normalize method of the Vector3 class a while back also which is something that is worth looking into more if you have not done so.
+I have wrote a post on the [normalize method](/2021/06/14/threejs-vector3-normlize/) of the Vector3 class a while back also which is something that is worth looking into more if you have not done so.
 What this method does is it sets the unit length of a vector to that of one while preserving the direction of the vector.
 From there a method like that of multiply scalar can be used to easily set any desired vector unit length.

 ### Be mindful of version numbers